Being a landlord can be difficult.

 Make sure they understand your expectations for communication and punctuality.
 Clarify how to access tenanted properties securely when tenants aren’t at home.

-Knowing you have a trusted handyman on standby will allow you to handle maintenance calls calmly.
-Keep their information on file and provide it to tenants in their welcome packet.
+A trusted handyman on standby will allow you to handle maintenance calls fast.
+Provide their contact details to tenants in their welcome packet.